Punishment of the Grave: Islam

-After the burial each person is interrogated in the grave by two angels, called Munkar and Nakir, appointed by God to question the dead in order to test their faith.
-The righteous believers answer correctly and live in peace and comfort while the sinners and disbelievers fail and punishments ensue.
+After burial, each person is interrogated in the grave by two angels, called Munkar and Nakir, appointed by God to question the dead in order to test their faith.
+The righteous believers answer correctly and live in peace and comfort, while the sinners and disbelievers fail and punishments ensue.
 In the life of Barzakh, the souls of the sinners and disbelievers are kept and punished in a place called Sijjin which is said to be located at the lowest level of the earth (traditionally hell, before the Day of resurrection or underworld).
 The books containing the full records of their deeds are also kept here.
 On the other hand, the souls of the righteous believers are kept in a place called Illiyin.
 Their books of deeds are also kept here.
-According to some account, Illiyin is located in the heaven.
+According to some accounts, Illiyin is located in the heaven.
 There is belief that the fire which represents the own bad deeds can already be seen during the Punishment of the Grave, and that the spiritual pain caused by this can lead to purification of the soul.

 Judaism

-Rabbinic literature offer many traditions about punishing angels chastising the dead.
-In Jewish religious books, the souls of the wicked are punished in the hereafter by Dumah and three subordinative angels of destruction.
-Only on Sabbath, they are released from their sufferings.
-Dutch Orientalist Arent Jan Wensinck (1882-1939) argued that the Jewish tradition of punishment in the grave, belong to a period after Islam, thus this rather influenced Judaism than Judaism has influenced Islam.
+Rabbinic literature offers many traditions about angels chastising the dead.
+In Jewish religious books, the souls of the wicked are punished in the hereafter by Dumah and three subordinate angels of destruction.
+They are only released from their suffering on Shabbat (the Jewish sabbath).
+Dutch Orientalist Arent Jan Wensinck (1882–1939) said that the Jewish belief in punishment in the grave comes from a period after Islam, and that it influenced Judaism rather than Judaism influencing Islam.